-Daffodils are one of the first flowers of spring, and after a long, cold winter their bright yellow petals herald warmer days to come.
-Travelers visiting Washington State’s Skagit Valley, often don’t know daffodils are the first flowers to bloom and unlike the Skagit Valley Tulip Festival seeing the flowers is entirely free!
+Daffodils are one of the first flowers of spring, and after a long, cold winter their bright yellow petals remind us of warmer days to come with sunshine and summer cocktails.
+In April, most people visit the Skagit Valley for the annual tulip festival, but many don’t realize that in March the first flowers to arrive in the Skagit Valley are fields of bright yellow daffodils.
+And, unlike the Skagit Valley Tulip Festival seeing the flowers is less crowded and entirely free!

-Before making any trip to see the flowering fields in the Skagit Valley, you’ll want to check out RoozenGaarde’s Bloom Map.
-This very handy map is essential in locating the fields that are blooming.
-There are three main varieties of daffodils, Flower Carpet, Dutch Master and Standard Value.
+Before making any trip to see the flowering fields in the Skagit Valley, check out the RoozenGaarde Bloom Map.
+This useful map is essential to locating the fields that are in bloom.
+For daffodils, there are three main varieties; Flower Carpet, Dutch Master and Standard Value.

 Snow Geese and Daffodils